cds-snc/digital-canada-ca/content/en/blog/posts/building-an-effective-exposure-notification-service-like-covid-alert.md

 image-alt: 'A scale, balancing people using the COVID Alert app in the middle. '
 translationKey: covid-alert-utility-scale
 thumb: https://de2an9clyit2x.cloudfront.net/small_covid_alert_vision_banner_5a8a8a87f1.jpg
-processed: 1601655413377
 ---
 *On July 31, 2020, we released COVID Alert, Canada’s COVID-19 exposure notification service.
 The app was built in the open.
 Continuing in that vein, we’ll be sharing posts that explain the reasons behind the choices we’re making as we continue to update, test, and iterate on this service.*

 *In the first blog post here, we’ll talk about what’s required for an exposure notification service to work well at a foundational level and be used by as many people as possible.*

 ## Balancing utility and scale

 Our mission with COVID Alert is to help limit the spread of COVID-19 across the country by creating a privacy-preserving exposure notification service that addresses as many barriers to adoption as possible.

 When we talk about the COVID Alert “service”, the public-facing app is a big piece of that - but it’s not the only piece.
 It also includes portals for healthcare workers to generate one-time keys in different provinces, and technical support for both the public and healthcare workers.
 So those barriers to adoption could apply to these other elements of the full service as well.